emissary-ingress/emissary/docs/topics/install/help/no-kubectl.md

 # Edgectl Install: `kubectl` not found

-Installation of AES requires the `kubectl` command.
+Installation of Ambassador Edge Stack (AES) requires the `kubectl` command.
 The installer did not find `kubectl` in your shell PATH.

 ## What's next?